BLACK FRIDAY BUYS

 TV sales helped make Black Friday such a huge event in the first place.
-This year ultra-HD 4K TVs are seeing unprecedented price drops and, in the face of this new technology, HDTVs with 1080p resolution will be marked even lower than past Black Fridays.
+This year, ultra-HD 4K TVs are seeing unprecedented price drops.
 Many of the best deals are expected on off-brand TVs, but discounts on popular name brands are popping up as well.
-For instance, a Samsung 50-inch 4K smart TV will be available for $398 at Walmart, Target, and Best Buy.
-That's $175 off the current low price.
+For instance, a Samsung 65-inch 4K ultra-high-definition smart TV will be available for $600 at Best Buy.
+That's $200 off the current price.

 This one is tricky.
 Black Friday sales inevitably include toys, but the price reductions generally aren't the biggest of the year.
 For toys, there's a sweet spot smack in the middle of December when prices generally undercut those on Thanksgiving weekend.
 Remember, though, that the hottest toys may sell out in the interim.

 BUY: ONLINE DOORBUSTERS